fuchaimead/FormFormatters/README.md

 Formatters and masks for validating and manipulating user input.

-This library uses [Simple Translator](https://github.com/AlchemyAlcove/SimpleTranslator) library for multi lingual support on error messages.
+This library is designed translation of error messages.
+It will respond with unique keys representing error text.
+You chould use [Simple Translator](https://github.com/AlchemyAlcove/SimpleTranslator) library for multi lingual support on error messages.

 Formatters take user input and return an object.
 For example if the user entered " 1112223333 " into a currency field.
 The response would be: